 The meeting was attended by individuals from all walks of life including members of the Rastafarian community, the youth and representatives from the faith-based community.

 Before heading into the discussions, those in attendance were presented with facts and latest evidence regarding the medical, social and economic implications of marijuana use by Chair of the National Marijuana Commission and Chief Medical Officer, Dr. Hazel Laws.
+Economic considerations included the impact on the marijuana product industry which produces things like Glass Pipes.

 Dr. Laws said the work being undertaken by the marijuana commission, which was actioned by the Team Unity Administration, is critically important, particularly as the possession and use of marijuana in St. Kitts and Nevis remain illegal.